Looking for car stereos?Start shopping

 Powered subwoofers have long been favorites of minivan owners who want to add bass without losing much cargo space.
 These compact subs deliver a big, beefy low-end punch without taking up tons of room in the back of the van.
 Available in a variety of shapes and sizes, these subs sound great and fit in out-of-the-way places.

 The 10-speaker premium sound system came with a factory-installed subwoofer and amp.
 An aftermarket 8" sub will fit nicely in the opening, which can be reached by removing the rear side panel.
-This isn’t a quick job, but it’s not terribly difficult.
+This isn’t a quick and easy job, but it’s not terribly difficult, either.
 You’ll have to re-drill the mounting screw holes to install your aftermarket subwoofer, but the new piece will fit under the factory grilles.

 If you do replace the 8" factory sub with an aftermarket model, we recommend that you also add an aftermarket amp.
 The factory amp, located behind the left rear quarter panel below the left rear speaker, served its purpose well, but if you’re investing in a better sub, you should give it all the power it needs.